United States at the 2016 Summer Paralympics: Sailing

 The American team qualified a boat for two of the three sailing classes at the Games through their results at the 2014 Disabled Sailing World Championships held in Halifax, Nova Scotia, Canada.
 Places were earned in the solo 2.4mR event and a crew also qualified for the two-person SKUD-18 class.

 An alternative pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-The Unite qualified for the 2016 Games under this criteria in the Sonar event with a sixth-place finish overall and the second country who had not qualified via the 2014 Championships.
+The Unite qualified for the 2016 Games under this criterion in the Sonar event with a sixth-place finish overall and the second country who had not qualified via the 2014 Championships.

 Dee Smith, at 64 years of age, was the oldest member of the United States delegation in Rio.